Alan White (Oasis drummer)

-Alan Victor "Whitey" White (born 26 May 1972) is a retired English drummer, best known as the former drummer of the rock band Oasis from 1995 to 2004.
+Alan Victor "Whitey" White (born 26 May 1972) is a retired English drummer, best known as the drummer of the rock band Oasis from 1995 to 2004.
 Before Oasis, he was the drummer of Starclub from 1991 to 1994.

-He joined the band in April 1995 after the band's original drummer Tony McCarroll was removed, and is the longest-serving drummer in Oasis's history, performing on four studio albums, a B-side compilation, and two live albums during his tenure.
+He joined Oasis band in April 1995 after the band's original drummer Tony McCarroll was removed, and is the longest-serving drummer in Oasis's history, performing on four studio albums, a B-side compilation, and two live albums during his tenure.
 He was recommended to Noel Gallagher by Gallagher's friend Paul Weller.
 Notably, Alan's brother, Steve, had been a longtime drummer for Weller.
 White left Oasis in early 2004 and was replaced by Zak Starkey, drummer of the Who and son of the Beatles' drummer Ringo Starr.

 Career

 Idha, Starclub and Dr Robert (1987–1995)

 In 1988, White auditioned to join future Oasis member Gem Archer's band Whirlpool.
 "He came down and just blew us all away," remembers Archer.
 "I thought he was mega but the others were worried what a 15-years-old kid on the road and on the lager would be like.
 I rang his dad and told him: 'Sorry.
 But don't worry he's fantastic.
 He'll go all the way.'
 And he did.
 It was the weirdest day when he welcomed me to Oasis.
 And he hasn't let me forget it."
-White also played drums on Andy Bell's wife Idha's debut solo studio album Melody Inn, forming a connection with another future Oasis member.
+White also played drums on Andy Bell's then-wife Idha's debut solo studio album Melody Inn, forming a connection with another future Oasis member.
 It was at this session that Noel Gallagher first heard him playing, though he was recommended to Noel by Paul Weller.
 Prior to joining Oasis, White drummed with London-based band Starclub and also for Dr Robert, lead vocalist of The Blow Monkeys.